lundqvistr/manual_medfak_research_data/manual.md

 There is no single correct structure for such data, it can even be necessary to have both structures in parallel due to the details for  your software.
 As a consequence, switching from one format to the other is a common task.
 It can however be quite demanding, so it could be wise to consult a statistician when the need arises.

-Naturally this also applies for other cases where there is some repetition of similar measurements: different places, different parts of the body,...
+Naturally this also applies for other cases where there is some repetition of similar measurements: different places, different parts of the body etc.

-Data from such instances in time can be also be stored in different ways:
+Data from such instances in time can also be stored in different ways:
 - As one file for each point in time
 - As different worksheets in the same spreadsheet
 - With all the observations in one single file